 If you applied for a standard Medicare Part A or Part B plan, you can check the status of your application by logging into your account on the Medicare website.
 Your application should show up in your profile within 24 hours of submission.

-Though we covered some common Medicare questions, you might still need help breaking through the jargon and choosing the best Medicare plan for your needs and budget.
+Though we covered some common Medicare questions, you might still need help choosing the best Medicare plan for your needs and budget.

-You can get help with Medicare by talking to one of our licensed agents today.
-Or you can find and compare Medicare plans to see plan options in your area.
+Just call 800-620-4519 to reach one of our licensed insurance agents, or you can find and compare Medicare plans to see available options in your area.

 Healthinsurance.com LLC is a commercial site designed for the solicitation of insurance from selected health insurance carriers.
 It is not an insurer, an insurance agency, or a medical provider.
 You may obtain a complete list of available Medicare plans by contacting 1-800-MEDICARE (TTY users should call 1-877-486-2048), 24 hours a day/7 days a week or consult www.medicare.gov.